saullocastro/desicos/doc/source/tutorials/cppot/gui/index.rst

 Input-Tool window.
 Only files created by the save-function can be loaded into the program and not the export files.

-To draw a graphic one has to choose witch results should be shown.
+To draw a graphic one has to choose which results should be shown.
 It is possible to show all evaluation parameters in one drawing.
 In the next step one has to decide if the drawing should be a 2D or 3D Graphic.
 In a 2D-Graphic is for every design parameter an own drawing made.
 At each Step are the